 During the installation, you will have to select your default browser.
 It will show a popup labeled, Please choose your default browser.
 If you are not sure, just click Open.
 Here, you can either select a browser like Chrome, Firefox, IE, etc. or you can just hit the Open button.

 After that, you have to specify the SMTP server and mail address.
-By default, it is localhost and you@yourdomain.
+By default, it is localhost and [email protected].
 Just let it be and hit the Next button.

 Now, launch the WAMP.
 You should get a green WAMP icon in your system tray.
 However, some people have faced MSVCR110.dll is missing error while launching WAMP on Windows.